Vegust/MordhauStatCollector/README.md

 # MordhauStatCollector
 Program to connect Mordhau mods to Skalagrad site

-Should be run server-side to interface with Custom Skirmish Mod. https://github.com/Vegust/MordhauCustomSkirmish https://mordhau.mod.io/custom-skirmish
+Theoretically, should be run server-side to interface with Custom Skirmish Mod.
+Realistically, its just to see how that can be done. https://github.com/Vegust/MordhauCustomSkirmish https://mordhau.mod.io/custom-skirmish